mbaumer/us_hep_funding/docs/_states/IL.md

 <a name="IL-04"></a>
 [Back to top](#top)
 ## IL-04 -- Rep. Luis Gutiérrez (D)
+### Committees
+Luis Gutiérrez is not on any of our key committees

 ### HEP Grants
 ```
 This district received no SC HEP grants from 2012-2016